giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v9.0.8.md

 date: '2020-07-21T15:00:00+00:00'
 description: Release notes for AWS workload cluster release v9.0.8, published on 21 July 2020, 15:00
-title: workload cluster release v9.0.8 for AWS
+title: Workload cluster release v9.0.8 for AWS
 ---

 **If you are upgrading from 9.0.7, upgrading to this release will not roll your nodes.
 It will only update the apps.**